Days after fires destroyed Europe’s largest migrant camp, more than 11,500 people are still sleeping outside

 Nanou called Moria “a very urgent humanitarian situation right now.”
 But, she added, it “has been untenable for a very long time."

-Greece and Italy are hotspots for asylum seekers trying to reach Europe by way of the Mediterranean Sea.
+Greece and Italy are hot spots for asylum seekers trying to reach Europe by way of the Mediterranean Sea.
 Migration rates have slowed in recent years, after the E.U. made deals with Libya and Turkey to stem the movement of people.

 But European efforts to find a tenable solution for the tens of thousands of refugees stuck in Greece and Italy remain deadlocked.
 Cash-strapped Greece has called on E.U. members to take on more of the burden, while refugees continue to languish for years in limbo.